Hone logo

 Expected Behavior:

-The program should compile successfully and, when run, print the x and y coordinates of the point in a readable format.
+The program should compile and run without errors.
+The output should display the x and y coordinates of the Point instance created in the main function.

 Examples